arbaz686/Hotstar-Clone/readme.md

 ## Disclaimer

-Please note that the code provided in this repository may not be the most efficient or optimal solution and is intended for educational purposes only.
-It is recommended to use this code as a reference or starting point and to try building your own version of the project before looking at the solutions.
+Kindly be aware that the code made available in this repository might not represent the most efficient or optimal solution.
+Its purpose is primarily educational.
+We suggest utilizing this code as a point of reference or initial foundation, and encourage attempting to develop your own iteration of the project before consulting the solutions provided.

 ## Conclusion

-This repository provides a front-end clone of the Disney+ Hotstar website, built using pure HTML, CSS, and JavaScript.
-It is intended for educational purposes and can be used as a portfolio piece.
-Use the code provided in this repository as a reference or starting point and try building your own version of the project.
-It is important to note that the project is not affiliated with Disney and Hotstar and is not intended for commercial or monetary gain.
+This repository offers a replica of the Disney+ Hotstar website's front-end, constructed using only HTML, CSS, and JavaScript.
+Its purpose is primarily educational and can serve as an addition to your portfolio.
+Utilize the code within this repository as a guide or foundation for creating your personalized rendition of the project.
+It's worth emphasizing that this endeavor is independent from Disney and Hotstar, and it is not designed for financial or commercial benefits.